-Check out these commonly asked questions to get your answers fast!
+check out these commonly asked questions to get your answers fast!

-Q: What is 14kt gold filled?
+what is 14kt gold filled?

-Q: Does your jewelry contain nickel?
+does your jewelry contain nickel?

-A: No, our jewelry does not contain nickel.
+no, our jewelry does not contain nickel.

-Q: Do you stamp the back of your pieces?
+do you stamp the back of your pieces?

-A: Because we do not engrave our pieces, rather, we hand stamp each individual characters one by one with a steel stamp and hammer, we do not stamp the back of our pieces.
+because we do not engrave our pieces, rather, we hand stamp each individual characters one by one with a steel stamp and hammer, we do not stamp the back of our pieces.

-Q: Do you have tips on how to clasp a bracelet?
+do you have tips on how to clasp a bracelet?

-Yes, check out our blog post on how to clasp a chain bracelet by yourself here.
+yes, check out our blog post on how to clasp a chain bracelet by yourself here.

-Can't find an answer to your question?
-Shoot us an email at email@example.com and our customer service team will get back to you.
+can't find an answer to your question? shoot us an email at email@example.com and our customer service team will get back to you.

-Sterling silver is considered a precious metal.
-It is stronger than solid silver, but softer than gold-filled metal, and can be prone to scratching if not treated with proper care.
+sterling silver is considered a precious metal. it is stronger than solid silver, but softer than gold-filled metal, and can be prone to scratching if not treated with proper care.

-Tarnishing naturally occurs with even the most expensive sterling silver.
-Tarnishing is caused by a chemical reaction between the sterling silver and the air as well as any chemicals that come in contact with it.
-Although rare, some individual body chemistries can react with sterling silver and cause tarnishing.
+tarnishing naturally occurs with even the most expensive sterling silver. tarnishing is caused by a chemical reaction between the sterling silver and the air as well as any chemicals that come in contact with it. although rare, some individual body chemistries can react with sterling silver and cause tarnishing.

 VIDEO ON HOW TO CLEAN STERLING SILVER:

-Sterling silver is an alloy of silver containing 92.5% pure silver and 7.5% other metals, usually copper.
-The first thing to understand is sterling silver tarnishes typically by things that we do or not do and/or wear.
-Perfume, colognes, lotions, sweaty skin and hair products can all be contributing factors to tarnishing your
+sterling silver is an alloy of silver containing 92.5% pure silver and 7.5% other metals, usually copper. the first thing to understand is sterling silver tarnishes typically by things that we do or not do and/or wear. perfume, colognes, lotions, sweaty skin and hair products can all be contributing factors to tarnishing your

-shiny jewelry.
-When the jewelry is removed and the residue isn’t wiped off, the chemicals will contribute to the tarnishing process.
-Harsh chemicals from dishwater detergents, chlorine and the like will tarnish sterling silver. if sterling silver is exposed to the air and left unprotected when not being worn, tarnish becomes inevitable.
+shiny jewelry. when the jewelry is removed and the residue isn’t wiped off, the chemicals will contribute to the tarnishing process. harsh chemicals from dishwater detergents, chlorine and the like will tarnish sterling silver. if sterling silver is exposed to the air and left unprotected when not being worn, tarnish becomes inevitable.

-A few easy steps will ensure your sterling to be as brilliant as the day it was purchased.
-Before you put any jewelry on, be sure any lotions and/or perfumes are absorbed into your skin.
-Apply all hair products, especially hair spray, before you put on the jewelry.
-Remove your jewelry before swimming, an invigorating workout or prior to bedtime.
-When you remove your jewelry at the end of your day, take a couple of minutes to wipe it off with a jewelry cloth or an old t-shirt.
-Never use tissues or paper towels for cleaning silver.
-These products will scratch the jewelry, which will detract from the beauty of the pieces.
+a few easy steps will ensure your sterling to be as brilliant as the day it was purchased. before you put any jewelry on, be sure any lotions and/or perfumes are absorbed into your skin. apply all hair products, especially hair spray, before you put on the jewelry. remove your jewelry before swimming, an invigorating workout or prior to bedtime. when you remove your jewelry at the end of your day, take a couple of minutes to wipe it off with a jewelry cloth or an old t-shirt. never use tissues or paper towels for cleaning silver. these products will scratch the jewelry, which will detract from the beauty of the pieces.

-After the jewelry is wiped clean, store it in an airtight container, such as a zip lock baggie, a cloth bag and/or an airtight jewelry box.
-Please be aware that many display units and boxes may contain sulfur, which interacts and tarnishes sterling silver.
-The less air and light your silver is exposed to when you aren’t
+after the jewelry is wiped clean, store it in an airtight container, such as a zip lock baggie, a cloth bag and/or an airtight jewelry box. please be aware that many display units and boxes may contain sulfur, which interacts and tarnishes sterling silver. the less air and light your silver is exposed to when you aren’t

-wearing it, the less tarnish will occur, making it easy to have shiny jewelry each and every time you’re ready to wear it.
-Taking the time to keep your jewelry clean after wearing it and storing it away from light and air is all that’s needed to cut down on tarnish significantly.
+wearing it, the less tarnish will occur, making it easy to have shiny jewelry each and every time you’re ready to wear it. taking the time to keep your jewelry clean after wearing it and storing it away from light and air is all that’s needed to cut down on tarnish significantly.